Trial of Milan Martić: Trial

 The Trial Chamber further found that Martić ordered the shelling of Zagreb on 2 and 3 May 1995 with Orkan Rockets, containing cluster munitions.
 It held that he incurred individual criminal responsibility under Article 7(1) of the Statute for ordering under Count 15, murder as a crime against humanity; Count 16, murder as a violation of the laws or customs of war; Count 17, inhumane acts as a crime against humanity; Count 18, cruel treatment as a violation of the laws or customs of war; and Count 19, attacks on civilians as a violation of the laws or customs of war.
 The Trial Chamber did not enter convictions under Counts 16 and 18, having found that these crimes were impermissibly cumulative with Count 19.
-The Trial Chamber sentenced Martić, in absentia, to a single sentence of thirty-five years imprisonment.

-On 8 March 1996, the Trial Chamber issued a decision confirming the initial indictment and issuing an international arrest warrant for Martić which was sent to all States and the NATO-led Implementation Force (IFOR) that was in Bosnia and Herzegovina at the time.

-Martić surrendered in May 2002.
-He was transferred on 15 May 2002 to the ICTY in The Hague.
-On 21 May 2002, during his initial appearance, and then again on 23 January 2003 he pleaded not guilty to all the charges held against him in the indictment.
-The trial commenced before the ICTY on 13 December 2005.
+Martić was sentenced to 35 years imprisonment.
+Together with cases involving Tihomir Blaškić and Stanislav Galić, the Martić judgement established that an indiscriminate or a disproportionate attack can be a form of the crime of attack on civilians.